ryosuzuki/math/README.md

 ## Preparation Pipeline

+You can test and convert your textbook data for free with the following:

 - Step 1.
 Get a sample PDF page (e.g., `/public/sample/sample-01.pdf`)
 - Step 2.
 Convert PDF to JPG with [Ezgif](https://ezgif.com/pdf-to-jpg) and save it (e.g., `/public/sample/sample-01.jpg`)
 - Step 3.
 Perform OCR with [Google Cloud Vision API](https://cloud.google.com/vision/docs/drag-and-drop) and save response as a JSON file (e.g., `/public/sample/ocr-01.json`)